o-gs/dji-firmware-tools/README.md

 DJI Firmware IMaH Un-signer and Decryptor tool; allows to decrypt and un-sign module from `.sig` file which starts with `IM*H`.
 Use this tool after untarring single modules from a firmware package, to decrypt its content.
+The tool can also sign an un-signed module, as long as private part of the chosen key is available.

 Example: ```./dji_imah_fwsig.py -vv -u -i wm335_0306_v03.03.04.10_20180429.pro.fw.sig```